 Researchers have learned a lot about shyness in recent years.
 It is a trait with both genetic and environmental components.
 Shyness is frequently viewed as a negative trait, especially in societies that value individuality and assertiveness.
 Recently, however, scientists have identified positive aspects of shyness.
 For example, shy people tend to be good listeners and observers, and are more likely to think before they speak.
 So you may be able to see your shyness as a part of who you are, and an element of what makes you unique.
 Similarly, people are attracted to others who value and demonstrate thoughtfulness and good listening skills.
 It's not clear, however, if your shyness, your graduate work, or a combination is causing your loneliness.

 Is it okay to masturbate when you're lonely?
 Of course.
 It's also okay to masturbate when you're happy or with someone else.
-What's important is how you feel.
+What matters is how you feel.

 If you were to contact your school's counseling service, your concerns are appropriate issues and questions to talk about with a therapist.
 You may learn that your shyness represents something else, or you may find comfortable, creative ways to spend time with others.
 To address your need to feel less isolated, perhaps breakfast dates or study groups would make a difference.
 You may also identify ways to make time and have energy for meeting with potential friends or starting relationships.
 Some therapists and clinics specialize in shyness, but this is not essential.